 Writing is a significant part of our professional lives as faculty.
 We're working on articles, grant proposals, teaching statements, blogs, or op-eds.
 Too often, however, we don’t have opportunities to talk about the process, our struggles, or to get feedback from readers outside (or even within) our own departments.
-The Thompson Writing Program is sponsoring multidisciplinary communities of writers to enhance writing productivity, collegiality, and the exchange of ideas across disciplines.
-Click here to learn more about the three types of groups.
+We sponsor multi-disciplinary communities of writers to enhance writing productivity, collegiality, and the exchange of ideas across disciplines.